 Logs of course need to be stored where it is dry and out of the way so if you're looking for log store ideas in a self build or extension project, perhaps consider including a sheltered spot outside.

 A generous roof overhang not only adds architectural interest to this self build, but also offers a dry place to season wood.
 What's more, logs are easily accessible in winter months with getting a coat on!

 7. Make an Indoor Log Store into a Talking Point

-This contemporary log store and sleek stove (Dik Geurts Odin) is an eye-catching focal point in this broken plan living space.
+This contemporary log store and sleek stove from Dik Geurts Odin is an eye-catching focal point in this broken plan living space.

 8. Keep Log Storage Organised in the Garden

-Freestanding outdoor log stores – this model is from Garden Trading – can come in all sorts of designs, but look out for those with divided sections for different sized logs and wood for kindling.
+Freestanding outdoor log stores, such as this model is from Garden Trading, can come in all sorts of designs, but look out for those with divided sections for different sized logs and wood for kindling.

 When creating new rooms and spaces in a project, designing multi-functional built-in storage ideas to suit your lifestyle makes all the difference.